-- Regular and reliable access to a computer that has a good Internet connection - A digital copy of the free online textbook.
-If you want a physical copy, you can order one from OpenStax.
+- Regular and reliable access to a computer that has a good Internet connection - A digital copy of the free online textbook, such as via the "View Online" link at the textbook's website.
+(See above on this page for that website.)
+If you want a physical copy, you can order one from the De Anza Bookstore or OpenStax.